 Silo is a decentralized lending protocol that offers permissionless and risk-isolated lending markets for all crypto assets.

-Silo is a decentralized lending protocol that creates permissionless and risk-isolated lending markets for all crypto assets.
+Silo is a decentralized lending protocol that creates permissionless, risk-isolated lending markets for all crypto assets.
 Unlike shared-pool lending protocols like Aave and Compound, Silo uses an isolated-pool approach where every token asset has its own lending market paired against the bridge assets ETH and XAI.
-This approach ensures that lenders in all protocols are only exposed to the risk of ETH and XAI at any given time, preventing fractured liquidity and allowing greater protocol efficiency.
+On Arbitrum, the bridge assets are ETH and USDC.
+Silo also forked a version of the protocol that features crvUSD as the only bridge asset.
+This approach ensures that lenders in all pools are only exposed to the risk of ETH and XAI at any given time.
 Silo's isolated approach allows users to lend and borrow assets without relying on a centralized entity and ensures that every market is a separate pool, thereby reducing the risk of exposure in the event of an exploit.
+In a recent update, XAI's collateral status was removed to derisk and scale the platform's revenues.

 Silo imposes a protocol fee of 10% on generated interest.
 In addition, Silo has several other fees that can be turned on or off via governance, including an entry fee and a liquidation fee.
 The entry fee is taken during the opening of a borrow position and can be set to a maximum of 100%.
 The liquidation fee is taken on every successful liquidation and can also be set to a maximum of 100%.
 The protocol fee, entry fee, and liquidation fee can all range from 0% to 100%, with a maximum value of 100% to prevent accidental damage to the protocol.